 - Floristically enhanced grass margins: 4 ha.
 Grass strip consisting of a grass / flower mixture that is mown after 15 July.

 - Uncut grass margins: 45 ha.
 The strip is partly cut after 15 August.
 The uncut part provides coverage in the winter.

 - Unharvested cereals: 4,72 ha.
 Cereals that are not harvested, but remain until 31 March as winter food for the farmland birds.

 - Meadowbird measurements: 3,8 ha.
 Pasture with late mowing date so that chicks can fledge undisturbed

-Beetle bank: 0,15 ha.
-A talud planted with tussocky grasses to provide overwintering habitat for predatory ground beetles, other insects and spiders as food for the chicks (and source of pest control for farmers) and as nesting habitat for partridges
+- Beetle bank: 0,15 ha.
+A bank planted with tussocky grasses to provide overwintering habitat for predatory ground beetles, other insects and spiders as food for the chicks (and source of pest control for farmers) and as nesting habitat for partridges

 For more information visit: